- When is the application deadline?

 Students’ final Grade 12 transcripts need to be official and come directly from their high school.
 Grade 11 final transcripts and Grade 12 mid-year transcripts do not need to be official.
-Students can scan and e-mail their Grade 11 or mid-year transcript to firstname.lastname@example.org, mail it to the Registrar’s Office, upload it to their application account (https://discover.mta.ca), or fax it to 506-364-2272.
+We strongly recommend students upload these interim transcripts to their MtA application account.
+Alternatively, students are permitted to email transcripts to email@example.com, mail them to the Registrar's Office, or fax them to (506) 364-2272.
 For transfer applicants, official post-secondary transcript must come directly from the institution for their transfer credit assessment.

 Do you guarantee residence for first year students?

 Yes.
-All incoming students are guaranteed a spot in residence if they pay their $100 registration deposit and their $500 housing deposit on time (both are due in May).
+All incoming students are guaranteed a spot in residence if they pay their registration deposit ($100 for Canadian citizens and permanent residents; $250 for international students) and their $500 housing deposit on time (both are due in May).
 For more information about housing, see the Residence FAQs at www.mta.ca/residence

 How do I apply for residence?